Synapse-Founder/synapse-agent-kit/README.md

   debug: true
 });

-// Use it like fetch, but with automatic trust headers const response = await synapse.fetch('https://api.example.com/data', {
+// Use it exactly like fetch, but with automatic trust headers const response = await synapse.fetch('https://api.example.com/data', {
   method: 'GET',
   headers: {